Iraq Funds Distribution Project

 For growers whose total expected entitlement over the life of the project is less than AU$100, the payment made on 27 September 2012, represents their full and final payment.

-On 8 October 2016 IFDP made its fifth distribution to registered participants.
+On 15 December 2017 IFDP made its sixth distribution to registered participants.

 It is expected that annual distributions will occur from 2012 through to 2028, subject to any variations in the timing and quantum of ongoing repayments from Iraq.